Textiles of KYOTO

 Depart Home

-Arrive Japan
+Arrive Kyoto

-Meals included today: None.
+Meals included today: None

 Kyoto

-Meals included today: Breakfast and lunch.
+Meals included today: Breakfast, lunch

 Kyoto

-Meals included today: Breakfast, lunch and dinner
+Meals included today: Breakfast, lunch

 Kyoto

-Meal included today: Breakfast, Lunch
+Meals included today: Breakfast, lunch

 Kyoto

-Meal included today: Breakfast.
+Meal included today: Breakfast, lunch

 Kyoto

-Meals included today: Breakfast and lunch.
+Meals included today: Breakfast, lunch

 Kyoto

-Meals included today: Breakfast and lunch.
+Meals included today: Breakfast, lunch

 Kyoto

-Meal included today: Breakfast.
+Meal included today: Breakfast, dinner

 Depart for home

-Meal included today: Breakfast.
+Meal included today: Breakfast

 Notes